-Are you ready to be amazed?
-Creative jobs can take many different forms—maybe more than you realize.
+Creative jobs can be in many different forms.
 After all, the essence of creativity is the ability to generate, develop, and express unique and original ideas, which is a skill that can be applied to virtually any industry.
 Art careers and other creative occupations encompass an enormous range of activities, from drawing and illustrating to performing, composing, and writing.
 Creative abilities are also crucial for anyone who designs buildings, develops apps, edits films, or directs marketing campaigns.
 The range of possible jobs for creative people is much wider than you might expect.

 And the creative industries are a powerful economic force.
-Collectively, the arts and cultural production industries (including design, publishing, broadcasting, the performing arts, and other related sectors) employ 4.92 million people and contribute almost $764 billion to the U.S. economy.1
+The arts and cultural production industries (including design, publishing, broadcasting, the performing arts, and other related sectors) employ 4.92 million people and contribute almost $764 billion to the U.S. economy.

-The following list of creative jobs is divided into different interest areas, though many of these careers could easily fit in more than one category.
+The following list of creative jobs is divided into different interest areas.
+However, many of these careers could easily fit in more than one category.
 These suggestions are meant to fire up your imagination and get your creative juices flowing—so start exploring!

 4 Benefits of Creative Work

 If you live for the challenge of forging something new, creative jobs might be right up your alley.
-For many people, having the opportunity to be inventive and original is enough reason to go into a creative field of work.
+For many people, having the opportunity to be inventive and original is enough reason to go into a creative field.
 Here are a few other rewards that come with having a creative job: